-3. In the users.conf file in the <Path_to_Radius>\etc\raddb folder, add the following text to configure a user "Tester" with an Administrator role.
+3. In the users.conf file in the <Path\to\Radius>\etc\raddb folder, add the following text to configure a user "Tester" with an Administrator role.

-'''

-Tester User-Password == "testpw"
+''' Tester User-Password == "TesterPw1#"

-GE-PDC-USER-Role = Administrator,

-'''
+GE-UR-Role = Administrator '''

-4. In the clients.conf file in the <Path_to_Radius>\etc\raddb folder, add the following text to define the UR as a RADIUS client, where the client IP address is 10.0.0.2, the subnet mask is 255.255.255.0, the shared secret specified here is also configured on the UR device for successful authentication, and the shortname is a short, optional alias that can be used in place of the IP address.
+4. In the clients.conf file in the <Path\to\Radius>\etc\raddb folder, add the following text to define the UR as a RADIUS client, where in this example the client IP address is 10.14.61.132, the shared secret specified here is also configured on the UR device for successful authentication, and the shortname is a short, optional alias that can be used in place of the IP address.